 'Sledgehammer' had been considered by the Allies for the seizure of Cherbourg, but this concept was cancelled after the disastrous 1942 'Jubilee' assault on Dieppe, after which it had been decided that a direct amphibious assault on a German-held port was not feasible.

 Not realising this, however, the Germans had started to construct major fortifications around these ports as part of their 'Atlantic Wall'.
 Some of these defended ports were also developed as major U-boat bases with bomb-proof concrete pens.
-These fortifications had been surviving Allied air strikes for some time and suffered only modest damage.
+These fortifications had been surviving Allied air attacks for some time and suffered only modest damage.

-Almost immediately after the launch of 'Overlord', the components of two 'Mulberry' harbours were were towed from the UK and assembled off the invasion beaches.
+Almost immediately after the launch of 'Overlord', the components of two 'Mulberry' harbours were were towed from the UK and assembled off the 'Neptune' (iii) invasion beaches.
 Unfortunately for the Allies, one of the artificial harbours was destroyed in a great storm less that a fortnight after its creation.
 Much of the required logistic effort was then perforce switched directly to the beaches, but this was not an efficient process.
 Cherbourg, on the northern coast of the Cotentin peninsula, was captured by US forces on 27 June 1944, but before surrendering the German garrison had destroyed the harbour facilities of what was by this time the only major port in the Allied invasion area.

 Soon after this, the Germans in the Brittany peninsula were cut off when, on 13 August, the US 'Cobra' break-out and subsequent development to the south reached the northern shore of the Loire river and isolated the German garrison of St Nazaire on the river’s estuary.